Module 02

 Yes, EVs start with a carbon debt.
 Here's why.

 Building a battery is energy-intensive work.
 Mining lithium, cobalt, and nickel; refining them; assembling cells; shipping everything from Korea or Georgia — it all adds up.
 The Ioniq 5's 77.4 kWh NMC pack alone is responsible for roughly 6,500 kg CO₂e before the car turns a wheel.
 Add the rest of the vehicle, and you're looking at about 14,500 kg CO₂e total, versus ~8,500 kg for a gas RAV4.
+The interesting question isn't whether EVs have a manufacturing penalty — it's how long it takes to pay it off.

 Why Quebec and Alberta get very different answers

 An EV's driving emissions are entirely a function of the electricity it consumes.
-In Quebec (grid intensity ~28 gCO₂e/kWh), an Ioniq 5 emits roughly 5 g CO₂e/km — that's in bicycle territory.
+In Quebec (grid ~28 gCO₂e/kWh), an Ioniq 5 emits roughly 5 g CO₂e/km — bicycle territory.
 In Alberta (~385 gCO₂e/kWh on a typical day), the same car emits around 68 g/km.
-Both are still comfortably below a gas RAV4's ~243 g/km, but the EV's advantage is a lot thinner when you're on a gas-heavy grid.
+Both are still below a gas RAV4's ~243 g/km, but the EV's advantage is a lot thinner on a gas-heavy grid.
+This tool fetches live data, so you're looking at today's grid mix.

 The hybrid sits in an interesting middle ground